 German people really know how to celebrate Christmas.
 Along with all the festivities, they have a big bunch of Christmas recipes to share.
 Another highlight of their traditional Christmas sweets are these Lebkuchen cookies that are pretty similar to gingerbread.
 They are usually soft but a harder type is also produced and inscribed with icing to be sold at Christmas markets in Germany.
 They are usually made with honey, spices, and nuts.
 This recipe for Lebkuchen is for making soft chewy ones.

 Magenbrot -Germany & Switzerland

 It’s a sweet glazed biscuit, again pretty similar to a gingerbread cookie.
 The exact translation of the word Magenbrot is “stomach bread” and that’s because people used to believe it helped with digestion.
 It usually contains honey, cinnamon, cloves, nutmeg, and cocoa.
-Although the recipe originated in the Northern Switzerland, and Southern Germany it is now sold on Christmas markets all around Europe.
+Although the recipe originated in Northern Switzerland, and Southern Germany it is now sold on Christmas markets all around Europe.

 Cavallucci – Italy

 Cavalluci cookies are originating from Tuscany and their name comes from the word Cavalli which means horse in Italian.
 And that’s because they were originally imprinted with the image of a horse.
 Cavallucci are made with anise, almonds, candied fruits, coriander, and flour.
 They are rustic and bashful on the outside, but sweet and flavourful inside.

 Another delicious Italian Christmas cookie Mostaccioli or also known as Mustacciuoli .
 It’s a traditional cookie from Naples that comes in a rhomboid shape and is coated in a chocolate glaze.
 They usually come in a large size of 10-12 cm but you can also find them in a size of 6 cm.
 They are made with ground almonds, honey, and are scented with orange zest, cloves, cinnamon.